BST 1612 Applied Macroeconomics

 - Short-term and long-term effects of the use of oil revenues in the Norwegian economy, as well as an insight into fundamental problems related to public budgets and pensions.

-- The students are to be able to find macroeconomic data and perform empirical analyses of these data on their own.
+- Find macroeconomic data and perform empirical analyses of these data on their own.

-- The students are to be able to discuss macroeconomic problems by means of various model-based approaches and as part of this be able to account for strengths and weaknesses in connection with different macroeconomic models.
+- Discuss macroeconomic problems by means of various model-based approaches and as part of this be able to account for strengths and weaknesses in connection with different macroeconomic models.

 The students shall have an ethical awareness of the basic conflicts of interests and macroeconomic objectives related to economic policy, including the potential conflict between macroeconomic efficiency and income equality.